-Welcome to Ask Curology, penned by one of our in-house medical providers in response to your questions about all things skincare.
-This week: hyperpigmentation.
-Dark spots and patches are one of the most common skin concerns—and they can last long after your breakouts clear.
+Welcome to Ask Curology, penned by one of our in-house dermatology providers in response to your questions about all things skincare.
+This week: Hyperpigmentation.
+Dark spots and patches are one of the most common skin concerns—and they can last long after breakouts clear.

 See Spot Fade

 We hear you, and you’re definitely not alone.
 Our skin is with us every day; it protects our body so all the things inside of us can keep on ticking.
 Those little patches of pigment are a natural consequence of existing in a body!

 If they bug you, there are steps you can take to work toward a complexion with the glow that’s right for you.
 But first, it’s important to understand what hyperpigmentation is, some of the different types, and its potential causes.

 Post-inflammatory hyperpigmentation (PIH) is a common condition wherein the skin becomes darker in areas that have been injured or experienced inflammation (e.g., acne).
 Sometimes incorrectly referred to as “acne scars,” these are marks left on the epidermis after an inflammatory disorder (such as acne) or an injury (such as a burn) has cleared.¹ It happens when the skin produces too much melanin (pigment) in response to this inflammation, leaving behind a dark spot.²

 This can happen to anyone, but it happens more often in people with skin of higher melanin content.
 It’s easy to diagnose PIH; often, it simply requires a skin examination by a dermatologist or medical provider.
 Hyperpigmentation may cover large or small areas of the body, but it typically isn’t harmful.

 When it comes to hyperpigmentation, did you know there are different types?
 Understanding the various kinds of hyperpigmentation is essential to figuring out the best course of action for your unique skin.